Alaskan Tokeen Grey Marble Quarry on Marble Island Alaska

 Another state capitol using a great deal of Tokeen marble is in Olympia, Washington.
 The Vermont Marble Company quarried marble for the structure in 1926.
 These columns were 4 by 4 by 26 feet and more than 75 percent of the marble quarried had to be discarded because of flaws.

-Wickland, long afterwards, remembered that the men worked nine hours a day, six days a week.
-As a blacksmith's helper Wickland received $3 a day, plus boat fare from and back to Seattle if he stayed the nine-month season.
+Wickland, long afterward, remembered that the men worked nine hours a day, six days a week.
+As a blacksmith's helper, Wickland received $3 a day, plus boat fare from and back to Seattle if he stayed the nine-month season.
 The company fed the men, furnished beds but no bedding, supplied hot water and soap to wash clothes, and provided a drying room.

 In addition to the quarry workers, blacksmith and helper, and a machinist, there were a first and second cook, dishwasher, and two helpers for the dining room.
 The cooks baked bread, pies, cookies, and the food supplies came in on the company boat or on the steamers that transported marble to Tacoma.

 In 1926, as in most years, there were only two women in camp: the wives of the superintendent and the general foreman.
 The company did not encourage families because of the lack of housing.

 Unlike many mining camps, Tokeen had no doctor nor hospital facilities.
 The nearest towns with doctors were Ketchikan and Wrangell, both a day's journey by boat.
 Occasionally a man died, in one instance from a ruptured appendix, before he could reach medical attention.